Effective Date: June 20, 2012

-(3) Conducting advisory committee meetings, based on principles of openness and transparency, and providing for public accessibility to NASA Federal advisory committee meetings subject to GSA FACA regulations and guidelines, the Freedom of Information Act, specific exemptions of the Government in the Sunshine Act, 5 U.S.C. § 552b, section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. § 794, and NASA procedural requirements; Presidential memoranda; and Office of Science and Technology Policy memoranda;
+(3) Conducting advisory committee meetings, based on principles of openness and transparency, and providing for public accessibility to NASA Federal advisory committee meetings subject to GSA FACA regulations and guidelines, 5 U.S.C. § 552, specific exemptions of the 5 U.S.C. § 552b, section 504, as amended, 29 U.S.C. § 794, and NASA procedural requirements; Presidential memoranda; and Office of Science and Technology Policy memoranda;

 (4) Maintaining systematic information on the nature, functions, and operations of each NASA Federal advisory committee to which the DFO is assigned;

-(5) Obtaining prior approval from the CMO and Office of the General Counsel for any proposed preparatory, fact-finding, and administrative non-public (non-FACA) advisory committee meetings in accordance with GSA FACA regulations and guidelines and for any proposed advisory committee meetings to be closed to the public in accordance with the Government in the Sunshine Act, 5 U.S.C. § 552b;
+(5) Obtaining prior approval from the CMO and Office of the General Counsel for any proposed preparatory, fact-finding, and administrative non-public (non-FACA) advisory committee meetings in accordance with GSA FACA regulations and guidelines and for any proposed advisory committee meetings to be closed to the public in accordance with 5 U.S.C. § 552b;

 (6) Providing a written determination stating the reasons for convening any non-public (non-FACA) preparatory, fact-finding, or administrative advisory committee meeting in accordance with GSA FACA regulations and guidelines;

-(7) Providing a written determination stating the reasons for closing any advisory committee meeting to the public, in whole or in part, in accordance with specific exemptions of the Government in the Sunshine Act, and making the determination available to the public upon request;
+(7) Providing a written determination stating the reasons for closing any advisory committee meeting to the public, in whole or in part, in accordance with specific exemptions of 5 U.S.C. § 552b, and making the determination available to the public upon request;

 (8) Ensuring that detailed minutes of the advisory committee meetings are kept; and